binford2k/update_the_world/slides/maintenance_hard.md

     @@@ Puppet
     # Ensure our internal mirror is configured before we install any packages
-    # ... but side effect inadvertently realizes all virtual packages!
+    # ... but their side effect also realizes all virtual packages!
     Yumrepo <| |> -> Package<| |>

 <!SLIDE >